VitoVan/vitovan.github.io/md/webspider.md

 #### 4) You must realized something

-Me, too.
+Me, too (ads coming).

 It's not very hard to write a spider, but it costs your time, and may endup with useless.

 You have to choose a programing language, then choose your library (http-request or dom-parse or something else), then start writing.

-Then debug and test and the sun is going down, stop it.
+Then debug and test and the sun is going down, it's time to stop that.

 #### 5) Eenough talk, show me the solution